michaelfong2017/email-plugins/eguard/README.md

 To detach from a tmux session:
 Press Ctrl + B (for mac: ^ + B), release both keys and then press D.

+## Working with eguard database
+Admin should connect to eguard.db inside this directory to create, read, update and delete records of known sender emails and junk sender emails.

+For the working environment, VSCode together with VSCode extension `Remote - SSH` and VSCode extension `SQLite` is highly recommended.

+example.sql contains examples of common database tasks that admin has to accomplish.

+## Log
+This directory contains three log files that record logs in different logging level.
+Pass the --debug/-d flag to main.py to enable full logging.